 An Opening Range Breakout indicator can simplify the setup by automatically drawing the high and low of the opening range, marking breakout zones, and generating trade signals.

-These tools are widely available on platforms like Angel One, and many of them offer backtesting features to analyse performance before risking real money.
+These tools are widely available on various charting and analysis platforms, and many offer backtesting features to study historical price behaviour.

 ORB Trading Rules to Follow